efflux/doc-otobo-dev/content/documentation/style-guide.rst

 Create Screenshots with Firefox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If only a part of the screenshot is required, the screenshot needs to be cropped.
-The administrator interface of OTRS consist of a left sidebar and a main content column.
+The administrator interface of OTOBO consist of a left sidebar and a main content column.
 To create screenshots with Firefox:

 1. Right click on an element in the browser and select *Inspect element*.
 2. Select the element in the DOM, if it was not selected.